Ardern and NZ trade delegation touch down in Japan

 Ardern will be in Japan's capital for two days to discuss business, tourism and trade.

-The New Zealand delegation travelling with Ardern have completed compulsory saliva testing for Covid-19 on arrival in Japan and are not allowed to leave their hotel rooms until the results come back negative.
+The New Zealand delegation travelling with Ardern have completed compulsory saliva testing for Covid-19 on arrival in Japan and were not allowed to leave their hotel rooms until the results come back negative.

+Ardern, along with all officials and media have has tested negative and will continue with the trip.

 Three delegates were unable to fly to Japan after Covid-19 was detected in tests taken in Singapore.